pryv/dev-site/src/roadmap.md

 # Released

 ## 07.10.2022 - Dynamic mapping support & HDS SECU_AUTH with 1.8.0

-- Expose legacy data warehouses throught Pryv.io [See](https://www.pryv.com/2022/01/19/pryv-personal-data-mapping-enables-automatic-integration-with-existing-warehouses-bridging-the-gap-for-privacy-compliance-and-managing-data-subject-requests-on-personal-data-access-and-proce/). (documentation on request)
+- Expose external (e.g. legacy) data warehouses through Pryv.io: [see original announcement](https://www.pryv.com/2022/01/19/pryv-personal-data-mapping-enables-automatic-integration-with-existing-warehouses-bridging-the-gap-for-privacy-compliance-and-managing-data-subject-requests-on-personal-data-access-and-proce/) (documentation on request)
-- Compliance to HDS requirements SECU_AUTH 3 & 4: Set password complexity, enforce regular changes of password with historical constraints.
+- Compliance with HDS requirements SECU_AUTH 3 & 4: Enforce rules for password complexity and password age (including past passwords history)

 ## 12.11.2021 - Automatic SSL certificate generation with Pryv.io 1.7.4

 - Pryv introduces a service that generates a SSL certificate for your running Pryv.io installation and deploys it to all machines for cluster and single-node.